Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 > java.lang.RuntimeException: AudioFileIn missing attribute in

 To create the necessary entry, we first open the attribute map of the FScape object.
-Go back to the main workspace window, select the FScape object in the list and click on button with the wrench-shaped icon to open the corresponding attribute map.
+Go back to the workspace root window, select the FScape object in the list and click on button with the wrench-shaped icon to open the corresponding attribute map.

 @@@ note